arushriv/ASRDS-Autonomous-Surveillance-and-Reconnaissance-Drone-System-/README.md

-# ASRDS : Research Innovation and Development Organization (RIADO Inc.)
+# ASRDS-"DRONA_RAKSHAK" (Research Innovation and Development Organization Inc.)

 ## WHAT IS ASRDS?
 ASRDS stands for: Autonomous Surveillance and Reconnaissance Drone System and it is a fully autonomous surveillance system that uses a drone and sensors to search and spot intruders over a perimeter.